Cognigy/Documentation/docs/insights/global-filters.md

 6. _(Optional)_ To view only selected options, click ![filter](../_assets/icons/filter.svg) in the **Type to search** field.
 7. _(Optional)_ To reset the search results, click **x** in the **Type to search** field.
 8. Click **Apply** to activate the filter settings.
 All dashboards and explorers will then display the data according to your selection.

+### Interaction Panel and Playbook Data

+By default, the sessions created via the Interaction Panel or Playbooks are not included in the dashboards or explorers.
+To include such data, proceed as follows:

+1. Open the Insights interface.
+2. At the top of the Insights page, go to the filter bar.
+3. Click **Endpoint**.
+4. Activate the **Interaction Panel / Playbook Data** option.
+5. Click **Apply** to activate the filter settings.
+All dashboards and explorers will then display the data according to your selection.

 ## Snapshots